trambi/frontend-publisher-wp-plugin/README.md

 This repository is organized as follow :

- - `src` contains source of the plugin:
+ - directory `src` contains source of the plugin:
    - `tisseurs-event-scheduler.php` is the main file of the plugin,
+   - directory `assets` contains JavaScript file and style file for the plugin,
+   - directory `languages` contains files related to internationalization;
- - `build.bash` is a build bash script to create an zip archive of the source files.
+ - `build.bash` is a build bash script to create an zip archive of the source files;
  - `composer.json` contains the configuration of `composer`;
  - `composer.lock` contains the versions of installed composer packages.

 ### To work on the project

-To work on the project, you will need [PHP](https://www.php.net) and [composer](https://getcomposer.org/).
+To work on the project, you will need [PHP](https://www.php.net), [composer](https://getcomposer.org/) and [gettext](https://www.gnu.org/software/gettext/)..

 ### Install the dependancies 🚚